Unit 10: Vocabulary

 sanitize

-to make something completely clean and free from bacteria
+To make something completely clean and free from bacteria.

 UK